taliajmallo/rpgs/campaigns/Triplets/Jasskia/spellbook.md

 are powered by negative energy, this spell deals damage to them instead of curing their wounds.
 An undead creature can apply Spell Resistance, and can attempt a Will save to take half damage.
+- Glamour (Illusion 1)
+  - Casting Time 1 standard action
+  - Components V, S, M (a drop of perfume)
+  - Range personal
+  - Target you
+  - Duration 10 min./level (D)
+  - Saving Throw Will disbelief (if interacted with); Spell Resistance no You ensorcel yourself to appear beautiful to anyone looking upon you.
+Not only will they find you attractive, but all your Bluff and Diplomacy checks gain a +5 circumstance bonus.
+This spell does not change any specifics of your appearance, such as gender, race, and so forth, although it proves useful to cast in conjunction with disguise self or alter self.
 - Hex Vulnerability (Necromancy 1)
   - Casting Time 1 standard action
   - Components V, S, M (a drop of your blood)